malariagen/malariagen-data-python/README.md

 The version switcher for the documentation can then be updated by modifying the `docs/source/_static/switcher.json` file accordingly.

+## Citation

+If you use the `malariagen_data` package in a publication or include any of its functions or code in other materials (_e.g._ training resources), please cite: doi.org/10.5281/zenodo.11173411

+Some functions may require additional citations to acknowledge specific contributions.
+These are indicated in the description for each relevant function.

+For any questions, please feel free to contact us at: [support@malariagen.net](mailto:support@malariagen.net)

 ## Sponsorship

 This project is currently supported by the following grants: